RESTORE YOUR ORAL HEALTH

 Dental Implants in Reno

-Dental implants have been used for several decades to replace missing teeth and stabilize dentures.
-More recently, implants have become the standard for tooth replacement and can also help improve the fit of dentures.
+Dental implants have been used for several decades to replace missing teeth and stabilize dentures to improve your smile and confidence.
+Throughout history, dental technology and practices have vastly improved and more recently, implants have become the standard for tooth replacement and also helps refine the fit of dentures.

 Dental implant placement today is much more predictable and comfortable than in the past.
-After implants have healed in the jaw, they can remain functional for the duration of the patient’s life.
+After implants have healed in the jaw, they can remain functional for the duration of the patient’s life if properly cared for.
+If you have missing teeth or loose dentures, dental implants may be the best solution.
+To see if dental implants are right for you, schedule an appointment to visit your Reno dentist.

 Dental implants can be used in the replacement of single teeth, all teeth, or to help retainer dentures and partials.
 Implants are also beneficial in maintaining the bone in the jaw and the facial structures that tend to atrophy over time when teeth are missing.